How can I make a frozen custard store’s site more responsive?

 20% of interviewees liked having the address be at the bottom of the page.

-Considerations fo high-fidelity frames
+Considerations for high-fidelity frames

 Resize images